Walt Disney's Carousel of Progress: Post–GE years

 On March 10, 1985, General Electric's contract expired and the company chose not to renew.
 The attraction closed shortly thereafter so that all GE references could be removed.
-The externalGE logo was replaced with a design of a blueprint of the six carousel theaters surrounding the six fixed stages.
+The external GE logo was replaced with a design of a blueprint of the six carousel theaters surrounding the six fixed stages.
 The GE logo on the silver curtain was covered with a round sign with the blueprint logo and the name "Carousel of Progress".
 The GE logo still exists on several household appliances throughout the attraction, such as the refrigerator in Act 3.

 On August 16, 1993, the attraction closed and many blueprints at the time showed a new "Flying Saucers" ride inside the show building.
 It was eventually decided to update the Carousel of Progress to better reflect the theme of the New Tomorrowland: "The Future that Never Was."
 Gears and other mechanical symbols were prominently featured throughout New Tomorrowland, so the Carousel of Progress theater was redesigned to feature them.
 The attraction and show were renamed Walt Disney's Carousel of Progress.
-A giant cog-design sign, "Walt Disney's Carousel of Progress", replaced the blueprint sign in the load and unload theaters, and the final scene was updated to "Christmas in the House of 2000" as it was envisioned in 1993.
+A giant cog-design sign, "Walt Disney's Carousel of Progress", replaced the blueprint sign in the load and unload theaters, and the final scene was updated to "Christmas in the House of 2000" as it was envisioned in 1994.
 A new voice cast was hired, with American writer, raconteur and radio personality Jean Shepherd as John, the family's father, as well as the ride's narrator.
 Additionally, Rex Allen, the voice of the father at the original Disneyland attraction, played Grandfather in Act 4.
 A four-minute pre-show about the attraction's creation played on monitors while guests waited in line.
 A contemporary version of "There's a Great Big Beautiful Tomorrow" returned as the attraction's theme song.
-The attraction reopened on November 23, 1993, and was the first updated attraction for the New Tomorrowland, which was unveiled in phases.
+The attraction reopened on November 23, 1994, and was the first updated attraction for the New Tomorrowland, which was unveiled in phases.
 Since then, it has undergone many slight mechanical and cosmetic changes.

 Due to a decrease in attendance following the September 11 attacks, Walt Disney's Carousel of Progress closed in October 2001.
 It reopened soon afterwards on a seasonal basis, causing fans to become concerned for its future.
 Although numerous "permanent closure" rumors still plague the attraction, Disney has consistently said that there are no plans for permanent closure or any closure at all.
 It has had minor refurbishments in recent years, but has remained open nearly every day of the Magic Kingdom's regular operations since 2003.

 The Sherman Brothers write in their joint autobiography regarding the history of the pavilion: